 As we left the forest and came to the higher alpine region of the pass, we passed a small snowfield still surviving this late into summer.
 Volcano having worked as a sled dog for most of her life has a great affinity for snow, and loves to have a good sniff and chomp at any snow we come across on our hikes.

 Volcano had a drink at a small creek draining Wonder Pass.
 One of the most exciting events on the trip happened.
 I spotted a lynx running in the distance.
 It had probably been hiking from us, but as we came closer on the trail, it bolted.
 We were never very close, probably at least 200 m away. yelled and grabbed my camera.
-Unfortunately in my excitement, I was never able to convey to Emily where the lynx was.
+Unfortunately in my excitement, I was never able to convey to Micah where the lynx was.
 She somehow did not find my repeating of “Over there, over there” to be very helpful.
 My camera was also set up for landscape photos, which is very different than what is required for fast moving objects.
-Alas, my photos are a little fuzzy, and Emily never saw the lynx.
+Alas, my photos are a little fuzzy, and Micah never saw the lynx.

 We arrived at our junction 10 minutes after the lynx, it was informally marked by a stick and a cairn.
 We headed back to Marvel Lake on a elevated trail.
 Initially our view was of Penny’s Peak As we continued down the trail, Mt Gloria and its glacier came into view.
 We were beginning to wonder where the overlook was, as the trail was diverting from what my app showed.
 We did persist and came to a wonderful open area with a view of the turquoise waters of Lake Gloria.
 I celebrated by tripping over a small stump and doing a complete roll over my backpack, luckily I did not hurt anything other than my pride.